Fort Hays Old West Town Square

 Daily Pancake Breakfast

 Daily 7 – 11 a.m.
 (May – October)

-Arrive early every morning for our “All-You-Can-Eat” pancake breakfast for just 99 cents.
-Follow the boot prints through the door and grab a home-made tin plate from the stack.
-Then give your request to the cowboys and cowgirls eager to serve you.
-Our head cook and bottle washer arrives before the sun each morning to start baking the biscuits and sausage for breakfast so it’s fresh and hot.
+Arrive early every morning for our “all-you-can-eat” pancake breakfast for just 99 cents.
+Follow the boot prints through the door, grab a home-made tin plate from the stack, and give your request to the cowboys and cowgirls eager to serve you.
+Our cooks arrive before the sun to start baking biscuits and sausage, so they’re fresh and hot.
 There’s plenty to eat so don’t be shy!

 - Cowboy Breakfast Menu

 - Homemade biscuits & gravy

 - Biscuits & honey

 Open daily 7:30 a.m. – 7:30 p.m. (mid-May to mid-October)